DJFPaul/grandMA2-Chataigne-Module/README.md

 To create / manage a user account in MA2, go to `Setup > Console > User & Profiles Setup`.
 <img width="520" alt="image" src="https://github.com/user-attachments/assets/d5903138-d628-4ef3-9e6e-2ec3bc138a89" />

-In this section you can also later monitor / verify that the module is connected correctly.
+In this section you can also monitor / verify that the module is connecting correctly.
 <img width="520" alt="image" src="https://github.com/user-attachments/assets/c7c80507-b330-4dea-ab0d-9410dc9984af" />
-This should change from `guest` to your configured user, when the module logs into the session.
+The logged in count should increase for your configured user, if it stays on `guest` the login process did not succeed and the session will die after a short time period.

 ## The Parameters section